practicingruby/practicing-ruby-paid/posts/monthly/2012-09-modules.md

 end
 ```

-To implement code that allows the definitions above to be modeled internally, we need to consider how this system will be used.
+To guess at how this kind of object might be implemented, we need to consider how it will be used.
 While it is easy to imagine roles shifting over time, getting added and removed as needed, it's hard to imagine what the utility of having more than one `AccessControl` object would be.
 For this reason, it's safe to say that `AccessControl` configuration data is global information, and so does not need the data segregation that creating instances of a class provides.

-By modeling `AccessControl` as a module rather than class, we end up with an object that we can store data on that can't be instantiated.
+By modeling `AccessControl` as a module rather than class, it becomes impossible
+to create new instances of the object, and so all the state needs to be stored
+within the module itself:

 ```ruby
 module AccessControl